uidaholib/oral-history-collections-template/semantic-list.md

 - Quilting Parties
 - Reading Room
 - Rinky Dinks (parties)
+- Run Sheep Run (olson_ruth_1: It's a hide and seek game.
+You have two teams and one team stays at the home base.
+The other goes out and they have a leader that takes them out and hides them and gives them certain signals.
+And they're supposed to, maybe they yell red and that means they're supposed to go to a certain place and the others in the meantime are trying to find further hidden.
+And they have their signals to tell them to sneak from one place to another, try to get in.)
 - Schottische (dance, https://en.wikipedia.org/wiki/Schottische)
 - Shinny, or Shinny On Your Own Side
 - Shivaree